kinoulink/infra/README.md

 Use bootstrap.sh script or manually:

-- 1: Create a "bizlunch" folder
+- 1: Create a "kinoulink" folder
 - 2: Clone all git projects
 - 3: "cd" to the desired stack
 - 4: Run "vagrant up"

-<!> Copy or symlink your ssh private key to BIZLUNCH_ROOT (on your machine) <!>
+<!> Copy or symlink your ssh private key to K_ROOT (on your machine) <!>

 Inside vagrant machine, "cd" to the desired stack, and play with docker-compose.

-To connect to dev machine => "ssh dev.bizlunch.private" (inside Vagrant machine)
+To connect to dev machine => "ssh dev.kinoulink.private" (inside Vagrant machine)